Soapbosnia/bmp-js/docs/bmp-plot-fill.md

 // Create image
 var resource = bmp_create(160, 160);

-// Clear the entire resource's background with a dark red color bmp_plot_clear(resource, 60, 60, 60);
+// Clear the entire resource's background bmp_plot_clear(resource, 60, 60, 60);

 // Plot a circle at 20, 20 with the dimensions of 120, 120